Yelp/mrjob/docs/guides/spark.rst

 Inline runner
 -------------

-Running your Spark job with ``-r inline`` will launch it directly through the :mod:`pyspark` library, effectively running it on the ``local[*]`` master.
+Running your Spark job with ``-r inline`` (the default) will launch it directly through the :mod:`pyspark` library, effectively running it on the ``local[*]`` master.
 This is convenient for debugging because exceptions will bubble up directly to your Python process.

-The inline runner also creates a simulated working directory for your job, making it possible to test scripts that rely on certain files being in the working directory (it can't run :mrjob-opt:`setup` scripts).
+The inline runner also builds a simulated working directory for your job, making it possible to test scripts that rely on certain files being in the working directory (it doesn't run :mrjob-opt:`setup` scripts).

 Local runner
 ------------